fnproject/fn/docs/operating/routes.md

-# Oracle Functions Routes
+# FN Routes

 Routes have a many-to-one mapping to an [app](apps.md).

-A good practice to get the best performance on your Oracle Functions API is define the required memory for each function.
+A good practice to get the best performance on your FN API is define the required memory for each function.

 ## Route level configuration